 You’ll find Erfurt at about the geographical center of Germany, making it the perfect stopover for our trip from west to east.
-We would only have one night in the city, but I started researching “Things to do in Erfurt” immediately! (and I found so MANY things to do, that I wished we could stay a few more nights…).
-Like Görlitz, Erfurt is on the Via Regia, which made it a city with wealth, and like Eisenach, Erfurt is important in Martin Luther’s history .
-Two massive churches dominate Cathedral hill, the Cathedral itself, and St Severus.
-The Petersburg fortress with its lovely gardens, overlooks the city, and the Krämerbrücke lined with shops and living spaces is the only one of its kind left in Europe.
-Erfurt has a great restaurant and bar scene … and the cobblestoned streets in the Altstadt are perfect for wandering.
+We would only have one night in the city, but I started researching “Things to do in Erfurt” immediately!
+I found so MANY things to do that I wished we could stay a few more nights.
+Like Görlitz, Erfurt is on the Via Regia, which made it a city with wealth, and like Eisenach, Erfurt is important in Martin Luther’s history.
+Two massive churches dominate Cathedral Hill: the Cathedral itself and St Severus.
+With its lovely gardens, the Petersburg fortress overlooks the city, and the Krämerbrücke, lined with shops and living spaces, is the only one of its kind left in Europe.
+Erfurt has a great restaurant and bar scene, and the cobblestoned streets in the Altstadt are perfect for wandering.

-One of my history professors used to say “Geography is destiny”, and Erfurt exemplifies this.
-Erfurt gets its first mention in 724 as Erpesfurt… the crossing place or ford (Furt) of the Erpf river.
-St Boniface liked the location so much, he asked the Pope to make it a Bishopric.
-This city on the eastern edge of the Frankish empire grew in strength, first as a defensive city… and later because of its location on the Via Regia.
-Woad, a blue dye, brought wealth to the city, and in 1430, Erfurt joined the Hanseatic league.
-Martin Luther went to university in Erfurt, and later joined the priesthood there.
+One of my history professors used to say, “Geography is destiny,” and Erfurt exemplifies this.
+Erfurt was first mentioned in 724 CE as Erpesfurt, the crossing place or ford (Furt) of the Erpf River.
+St Boniface liked the location so much he asked the Pope to make it a Bishopric.
+This city on the eastern edge of the Frankish empire grew in strength, first as a defensive city and later because of its location on the Via Regia.
+Woad, a blue dye, brought wealth to the city, and in 1430, Erfurt joined the Hanseatic League.
+Martin Luther went to university in Erfurt and later joined the priesthood there.
 The city itself became Protestant after the Protestant Revolution.
-In the early 1800s, Napoleon controlled the city, sometimes called the “Rome of Germany”.
+In the early 1800s, Napoleon controlled the city, sometimes called the “Rome of Germany.”
 Erfurt fortunately escaped WWII bombing and destruction (meaning much of the Altstadt stayed intact), then after the war, became a part of East Germany.
 Today, old and new live harmoniously in this beautiful surprise of a city.

 Erfurt Germany Attractions

-Because I booked a private tour, we met Matthias, the Nightwatchman in the lobby of Hotel Dorint… a modern and comfortable hotel behind Cathdral hill, with a view of the Petersburg Fortress.
-Matthias wore is nightwatchman cape and hat… carried a walking stick and lantern…and off we went.
+Because I booked a private tour, we met Matthias, the Nightwatchman, in the lobby of Hotel Dorint, a modern and comfortable hotel behind Cathedral Hill with a view of the Petersburg Fortress.
+Matthias wore his nightwatchman cape and hat and carrying his walking stick and lantern, off we went.

 Our first stop… Cathedral Hill.